abtion/guidelines/career_development/ladder.md

 #### respectful teammate
 -[ ] actively participates in feedback for team members
 #### hard skills
+-[ ] Can write code in at least two technical areas (frontend, backend, digital infrastructure).

 ### Level 4
 #### simple
 -[ ] does not over optimize
 #### test-driven
 -[ ] makes use of stubbing and mocking; understands tradeoffs of hitting the db; can integrate CI
 #### iterative